Solar neutrino physics

 The theory of stellar nucleosynthesis anticipates that the Sun produces an enormous amount of neutrinos from nuclear fusion.
 They can be used as a unique probe to the solar energy production mechanism, inspiring R. Davis to carry out his pioneering experiment at Homestake in 1968~\cite{Davis:1968cp} via the Pontecorvo-Alvarez~\cite{Pontecorvo,Alvarez} inverse $\beta$ decay: $\nu_{e}~+{}^{37}\text{Cl}\rightarrow e^{-}~+{}^{37}\text{Ar}$.
-The first result~\cite{Davis:1968cp} came out as an upper limit of 3 Solar Neutrino Units (SNU, $1$~SNU$\equiv10^{-36}$~events/atom/sec) which is lower than the theoretical prediction published at the same time~\cite{Bahcall:1968hc}.
+The first result~\cite{Davis:1968cp} came out as an upper limit of 3 Solar Neutrino Units (SNU, $1$~SNU$\equiv10^{-36}$~events/atom/sec) which is lower than the theoretical prediction published at the same time~\cite{Bahcall:1968hc}\footnote{In Ref.~\cite{Bahcall:1968hc}, the theoretical values were predicted to be 21, 11, 7.7, 4.4, and 11 SNU for five models considered by Bahcall {\it et al}.
+The differences among these models include the proton-proton reaction rate, the hydrogen/helium fraction, the metallicity, the central temperature and density, which were not well determined by then.
+Despite the model dependence, it was clear that the theoretical values were all higher than the experimental upper limit, 3 SNU.}.
 From 1970 to 1994, the Homestake experiment continued data taking with improved techniques to discriminate the signal from backgrounds, and eventually obtained a precise measurement: $2.56\pm0.16\pm0.16$~SNU~\cite{Cleveland:1998nv}, which is only one-third of the prediction~\cite{Bahcall:1987jc}.
 Similar deficits were also confirmed by gallium experiments (GALLEX/GNO~\cite{Gallex1992} and SAGE~\cite{sage2002}) and water Cherenkov detectors (Kamiokande~\cite{kamiokande1989}, Super-Kamiokande~\cite{sk1998}, and SNO~\cite{sno2002}).
 The discrepancy between the observation of solar neutrinos and the prediction became the so-called ``solar neutrino problem.''